 “My previous experience with teaching in English resulted in lower attendance from the students.
 Following the CLIL approach, I revamped most of my teaching to vary the activities during 2-hour classes, with a very positive response from the students.”

-What UCL students said after having benefited from the support by CLIL coaches:
+What UCLouvain students said after having benefited from the support by CLIL coaches:

 “The language helpsheets that we received for certain exercises were very useful.”

 “The CLIL coaches proofread our reports and gave us feedback on how to improve them in terms of language and structure, in addition to our teacher’s comments on content.”